michael1visser/game-of-war/README.md

 The game ends when one player has all 52 cards, or if one player does not have enough cards to play War.

-##Prerequisites
+## Prerequisites

-* You must have Chrome browser installed and know how to access the developer console (⌘ + ⌥ + j on Mac).
+* You must have Chrome browser installed and be able to access the developer console (⌘ + ⌥ + j on Mac).

 ## Installation

 To install Game of WAR! download the index.html and script.js files to your computer.
 Be sure to save them in the same directory (aka folder).

-Open index.html in Chrome and open the javascript console (⌘ + ⌥ + j).
+Open index.html in Chrome and open the javascript console (⌘ + ⌥ + j on Mac).

 ## Playing a Game